MarkD833/RCBUS-68xxx/boards/68000_SIO_Board/README.md

 ![](../../images/Serial_Front.JPG)

 # Details
 The serial board is populated with two 68681 (or equivalent) DUARTS giving 4 UARTs in total.
 The 4 serial ports are each fed to a 6-pin connector at the board edge.
 The layout of the 6 pins is compatible with an FTDI USB-TTL Serial interface board.
+Both DUART chips do not have to be fitted.
+The board will work with just one chip fitted.

 ## Address Decoding
 The address decoding is carried out by a 74LS688 combined with a 74LS138 to generate 8 separate 2048 byte blocks residing between addresses $D00000 and $D03FFF.